oneoffcoder/books/sphinx/python-intro/source/context-manager.rst

 * ``exc_value`` to ``exception_value``
 * ``exc_traceback`` to ``traceback``

-These arguments are not optional when defining ``__exit__()``; they must be part of the method signature of Python will assume that we are not implementing a cleanup for the exit phase.
+These arguments are not optional when defining ``__exit__()``; they must be part of the method signature or Python will assume that we are not implementing a cleanup for the exit phase.

 Exercise
 ^^^^^^^^